con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > bdag gir mi 'dzin ngar mi 'dzin/ /
 > bden pa gnyis kyi tshul la gnas/ /

-Fully equipped with knowledge and its feet,[^53-1]
+Equipped in full with knowledge and its feet,[^53-1]
 A *sugata*, best knower of the world,
 Not thinking 'me', not clinging onto 'mine',
 Established in the system of two truths, (53)